mpenet/pact/README.md

   what we generate out of the box.

-* **metadata**: we have a few helpers that allow you to specify/override `description`, `format`, `pattern` on top of existing specs, that will later show up in the json-schema for these.
+* **metadata**: we have a few helpers that allow you to specify/override `title`, `description`, `format`, `pattern`, `$id` on top of existing specs, that will later show up in the json-schema for these.
 They also understand spec aliases and pick up the first walking back the spec alias chain.

 By default pact is **strict**, it will throw at generation time if it cannot infer the json-schema for a spec, but it will allow you to specify the missing bits.
-It can also function in non strict mode where unknowns generate `{:type"object"}`.
+It can also function in non strict mode where unknowns generate whatever you specify by default, or just skip what it can't infer in some cases.

 You can also tune the interpretation of some forms to be less strict, for instance having only the first component of a `s/and` to be taken into account and a few others like this.
 But by default we try to cover the full spec.

-`pact` also provides an **openapi generator**, given that openapi 3.1.x+ is json-schema compatible it's fairly easy to customize.
-It mostly sugars the creation of paths, component.schemas and few other things, the rest is left to the user as it generate just clojure maps (not json).
+We do not provide an openapi generator, if you want to generate openapi using `pact` it's very easy to do so, there's no need for an extra lib layer to do so.
+That also gives you more control over the way you manage $refs and details in openapi.

 ## Examples

-wip
+[wip]

 ## Extensions

 * `s-exp.pact/schema` : multimethod that controls generation of json schema for a spec form

-* `s-exp.pact/set-pred-schema!`: allows to set predicate conformer & shema
+* `s-exp.pact/set-pred-schema!`: allows to set predicate conformer & schema
   generator for arbitrary predicates found in spec forms.

 ## Caveats

-* `s/keys` with `and`/`or` are just flattened for now, if that doesn't work for what you need, just override the generation for the concerned spec keys.
+* `s/keys` using `and`/`or` (ex: `(s/keys :req [(and (or ...)) ])) are just
+  flattened for now, if that doesn't work for what you need, just override the generation for the concerned spec keys.

 * `s/cat` generates an `array` type, if that doesn't work for what you need, just override the generation for the concerned spec keys.